 - South Carolina Women in Law: Member

 - Mock Trial Judge, 2022 American Mock Trial Regional Tournament

 - Served as lead counsel defending home improvement company against putative products liability class action in federal court

 - Represented health care and pharma companies in consumer fraud and Lanham Act cases against government regulations and actions

-- Represented major oil and gas company in multiple capacities, including major class action law suit
+- Represented major oil and gas companies in multiple capacities, including major class-action lawsuit

 - University of South Carolina School of Law